basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 </tr>

 <tr>
-<td><code>erlang.schedulers.online</code></td>
-<td>See the description for <code>erlang.schedulers.total</code> directly below.</td>
-<td><code></code></td>
-</tr>

-<tr>
 <td><code>erlang.schedulers.total</code></td>
 <td>Sets the number of scheduler threads to create and scheduler threads to set online when <code>erlang.smp</code> support has been enabled.
 The maximum for both values is 1024.
 If the Erlang runtime system is able to determine the amount of logical processors configured and logical processors available, <code>schedulers.total</code> will default to logical processors configured, and <code>schedulers.online</code> will default to the number of logical processors available.
 Otherwise, the default values will be 1.
 Schedulers may be omitted if <code>schedulers.online</code> is not and vice versa.
 If <code>schedulers.total</code> or <code>schedulers.online</code> is specified as a negative number, the value is subtracted from the default number of logical processors configured or logical processors available, respectively.
 Specifying the value <code>0</code> for <code>Schedulers</code> or <code>SchedulersOnline</code> resets the number of scheduler threads or scheduler threads online respective to its default value.
 This option is ignored if the emulator doesn't have SMP support enabled (see the <code>erlang.smp</code> flag).
 More information <a href="http://erlang.org/doc/man/erl.html +S Schedulers:SchedulerOnline">here</a>.</td>
+<td><code></code></td>
+</tr>

+<tr>
+<td><code>erlang.schedulers.online</code></td>
+<td>See the description for <code>erlang.schedulers.total</code> directly above.</td>
 <td><code></code></td>
 </tr>